Abubakar Tafawa Balewa Stadium

-Abubarkar Tafawa Balewa Stadium is a multi-use stadium in Bauchi, Nigeria.
+Abubakar Tafawa Balewa Stadium is a multi-use stadium in Bauchi, Nigeria.
 It is currently used mostly for football matches and is the home stadium of the Wikki Tourists.
-The stadium has a capacity of 11,000 and was opened in 1985 and named after Nigeria's first prime minister, Tafawa Balewa.
+The stadium has a capacity of 15,000 and was opened in 1985 and named after Nigeria's first prime minister, Tafawa Balewa.
+In 2024, the Bauchi State Government announced plans to remodel the stadium to a 30,000-capacity venue in partnership with private investors.

-Abubarkar Tafawa Balewa Stadium was one of the 8 venues used for the 2009 FIFA U-17 World Cup held in Nigeria, hosting 3 matches.
+Abubakar Tafawa Balewa Stadium was one of the 8 venues used for the 2009 FIFA U-17 World Cup held in Nigeria, hosting 3 matches.
 Its first game at the tournament between Nigeria and Argentina at the group stage recorded an attendance of 11,467 people.